 For example, in our case study, once we deliver the trained model to our client, they will then generate a new data set of features like those we have now, except instead of spanning the period from April to September, they will span from May to October.
 And our client will be using the model with these features, to predict whether accounts will default in November.

 In order to have knowledge of how well we can expect our model to predict which accounts will actually default in November (which won't be known until December), we can take our current data set, and reserve some of the data we have, with known labels, from the model training process.
 This data is referred to as testing data and may also be called out-of-sample data since it consists of samples that were not used in training the model.
 Those samples used to train the model are called training data.
 The practice of holding out a set of testing data gives us an idea of how the model will perform when it is used for its intended purpose, to make predictions on samples that were not included during model training.
-In this chapter we'll create an example train/test split set to illustrate different binary classification metrics.
+In this chapter we'll create an example train/test split to illustrate different binary classification metrics.

 We will use the convenient train_test_split functionality of scikit-learn to split the data so that 80% will be used for training, holding 20% back for testing.
-These percentages are a common way to make the split; in general, you want enough training data to allow the algorithm to adequately "learn" from a representative sample of data.
+These percentages are a common way to make such a split; in general, you want enough training data to allow the algorithm to adequately "learn" from a representative sample of data.
 However, these percentages are not set in stone.
 If you have a very large number of samples, you may not need as large a percentage of training data, since you will be able to achieve a pretty large, representative training set with a lower percentage.
 We encourage you to experiment with different sizes and see the effect.
 Also, be aware that every problem is different, with respect to how much data is needed to effectively train a model.
 There is no hard and fast rule for sizing your training and testing sets.

-Consider the code shown in the following snippet:
+For our 80/20 split, consider the code shown in the following snippet:

 from sklearn.model_selection import train_test_split